rdallasgray/pallet/README.md

 cask install
 ```

-This will create a `.cask` directory inside your .emacs.d directory and
+This will create a `.cask` directory inside your .emacs.d directory,
-initialize a package directory under .emacs.d/.cask/.
+initialize a package directory under .emacs.d/.cask/, and install
+Pallet to it.

 3. If you have any package initialization lines in your init.el file,
    you can delete them.
 To replace those lines, add: